113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ibmcloud login
 ```

-Log in with user name and password, and set target account, org and space:
+Log in with user name and password, and set target account, org, and space:

 ```
 ibmcloud login -u username -p password -c MyAccountID -o MyOrg -s MySpace
 ```

-Log in with one time passcode and set target account, org and space
+Log in with one time passcode and set target account, org, and space

 ```
 ibmcloud login --sso -c MyAccountID -o MyOrg -s MySpace